 The UAE’s alignment with OECD BEPS principles, combined with its extensive treaty network, creates opportunities for compliant international tax structuring.
 Based on our analysis of recent regulatory developments, key considerations include:

-• Implementation of the Global Minimum Tax (Pillar Two) at 15% for multinational groups with revenues exceeding €750 million
+• Implementation of the Global Minimum Tax (Pillar Two) at 15% for MNE groups with revenues exceeding €750m

-• Enhanced Country-by-Country reporting requirements
+• Enhanced Country-by-Country reporting requirements and intercompany documentation

-• Strengthened transfer pricing documentation standards
+• Strengthened transfer pricing master/local files with defensible benchmarking

 Industry-Specific Applications